grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

-The performance and memory saving is not exactly as big as when using a static field (e.g. each `OutboundSmtpMessage` instance uses must store a separate reference to the received encoding), but it is still a huge improvement over creating a separate encoding object per message.
+The performance and memory saving is not exactly as big as when using a static field (e.g. each `OutboundSmtpMessage` instance must store a separate reference to the received encoding), but it is still a huge improvement over creating a separate encoding object per message.

 ### Where statics work?